-F Water, plumbing and bathroom fittings
+Water, plumbing and bathroom fittings

 Repair category 1

+Notes No significant defects evident.

-Notes General age related wear and tear is noted to sanitary fittings.
+General age related wear and tear is noted to sanitary fittings.

-Heating and hot water Repair category 1 Notes I am advised by the Seller, the central heating boiler was replaced approximately two years ago and remains under manufacturer's warranty.
-It should be confirmed if this warranty is transferrable in favour of new owner's.
+Heating and hot water Repair category 1 Notes I am advised by the Seller, the central heating boiler has been recently replaced and remains under manufacturer's warranty.
 It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
-I am further advised, a maintenance contract is in place for the central heating boiler which includes an annual service.
-The system was last serviced in November 2024.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor/engineer on an annual basis to ensure their safe and efficient operation.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.